Files / United Kingdom

 20. 7 Strategic Command

-This Strategic Defence Review is a "comprehensive and thorough" defence assessment initiated by the UK Government in July 2024 and led by an external review panel, aiming to address the most severe and unpredictable security environment the UK has faced since the end of the Cold War.
-The report clearly states that Russia's full-scale invasion of Ukraine constitutes a strategic inflection point, marking the return of interstate war to Europe, while rapid technological advancement is changing the character of warfare at an unprecedented pace.
+This Strategic Defence Review is a comprehensive and thorough defence assessment initiated by the UK Government in July 2024 and led by an external review team.
+It aims to address the most severe and unpredictable security environment the UK has faced since the end of the Cold War.
+The report clearly states that Russia's full-scale invasion of Ukraine represents a strategic inflection point, marking the return of interstate war to Europe, while rapid technological advancements are transforming the character of warfare at an unprecedented pace.
 In this context, the UK's traditional military advantages are being eroded, and its critical national infrastructure faces daily 'grey zone' attacks below the threshold of war.
-The report argues that UK defence suffers from 'hollowness' in terms of size, readiness, and foundational capabilities, with its mindset and ways of working still rooted in peacetime, rendering it ill-prepared to effectively counter the threat of a high-intensity, protracted conflict with a 'peer' military power.
+The report argues that UK defence suffers from hollowing out in terms of mass, readiness, and foundational capabilities, with mindsets and ways of working still rooted in peacetime, rendering it ill-prepared to effectively counter the threat of a high-intensity, protracted conflict with a peer military competitor.

 The report establishes the fundamental principle of 'NATO First,' making strengthening the UK's contribution to NATO and Euro-Atlantic security the core of defence policy.
-However, it also stresses that 'NATO First' is not 'NATO Only,' and the UK must still uphold its interests and responsibilities in key regions such as the Indo-Pacific and the Middle East.
-The report also calls for a 'whole-of-society approach' to strengthen homeland defence and national resilience, enhancing the protection of critical national infrastructure through legislation, government-private sector collaboration, and public engagement, and preparing to mobilise reserve and industrial capacity in a crisis.
+However, it also stresses that 'NATO First' does not mean 'NATO Only,' and the UK must still uphold its interests and responsibilities in key regions such as the Indo-Pacific and the Middle East.
+The report also calls for a whole-of-society approach to enhance homeland defence and national resilience.
+Through legislation, government-private sector collaboration, and public engagement, it seeks to improve the protection of critical national infrastructure and prepare for mobilising reserve and industrial capacity in a crisis.

-The review process extensively consulted over 1,700 individuals and organisations from within and outside government, held nearly 50 high-level expert challenge workshops, and introduced a 'Citizens' Panel' to provide a public perspective.
-The report puts forward 62 recommendations covering all aspects from nuclear deterrence modernisation and capability building across all operational domains to constructing a digital target network, and reforming defence healthcare, infrastructure, and personnel policies.
-The UK Government has committed to accepting and implementing all these recommendations and plans to increase defence spending to 2.5% of GDP by 2027, rising to 3% in the next parliament subject to economic and fiscal conditions.
-This assessment marks the beginning of a new era for UK defence strategy, aimed at rebuilding readiness, strengthening deterrence, and adapting to the realities of 21st-century warfare.
+The review process extensively consulted over 1,700 individuals and organisations from within and outside government, held nearly 50 high-level expert challenge seminars, and incorporated a citizens' panel to provide a public perspective.
+The report puts forward 62 recommendations covering areas from nuclear deterrent modernization and capability building across all operational domains to constructing a digital target network, and reforming defence healthcare, infrastructure, and personnel policies.
+The UK Government has committed to accepting and implementing all these recommendations, planning to increase defence spending to 2.5% of GDP by 2027 and aiming for 3% in the next parliament, subject to economic and fiscal conditions.
+This assessment marks the beginning of a new era in UK defence strategy, aimed at rebuilding readiness, strengthening deterrence, and adapting to the realities of 21st-century warfare.